 Following a Clearwater car accident, your personal car insurance company is required to pay 80% of your medical expenses up to your Personal Injury Protection (PIP) limit.
 Unfortunately, this is insufficient for a lot of accidents and leaves many people out of pocket.

 If you have been in a hit and run that has resulted in substantial property damage or severe injury, then your damages are likely to exceed your policy limits.
 Usually, following a car accident like this, you would approach the other driver or their insurance company for compensation.
 If the driver left the scene, then this can be difficult.
-A Clearwater car accident attorney will help you to get the compensation you deserve,
+A Clearwater car accident lawyer will help you to get the compensation you deserve,

 What Will a Clearwater Accident Lawyer Do for Me?